cloudquery/cloudquery/website/pages/how-to-guides/simple-analytics-to-bigquery.md

           SA_BIGQUERY_DATASET_ID: ${{ secrets.SA_BIGQUERY_DATASET_ID }}
 ```

 This configuration allows us to run the workflow manually or on a schedule.
+The example above is configured to run daily at 2am UTC.
 The workflow will run on a self-hosted runner, which is a virtual machine hosted by GitHub.
 The workflow will run the following steps:
  1. Check out the repository
  2. Authenticate to Google Cloud using the [google-github-actions/auth](https://github.com/google-github-actions/auth) Action
  3. Setup CloudQuery using the [cloudquery/setup-cloudquery](https://github.com/cloudquery/setup-cloudquery) Action